paulasilvatech/Design-to-Code-Dev/README.md

 A complete guide for leveraging AI tools like GitHub Copilot to optimize and improve code quality in enterprise environments.
 This repository covers advanced AI-assisted workflows, refactoring techniques, code optimization strategies, and best practices for integrating AI tools into your development process.

 ### [Agentic Operations & Observability](https://github.com/paulasilvatech/Agentic-Ops-Dev)
-A complete guide for leveraging AI tools like GitHub Copilot to optimize and improve code quality in enterprise environments.
-This repository covers advanced AI-assisted workflows, refactoring techniques, code optimization strategies, and best practices for integrating AI tools into your development process.
+A hands-on workshop for implementing comprehensive observability solutions for cloud applications using Azure Monitor, Application Insights, and AI-powered tools like Azure SRE Agent.
+This repository guides you through the journey from traditional monitoring to AI-enhanced observability, covering the three pillars (metrics, logs, traces), multi-cloud integration, and agentic DevOps practices.

 ## 👤 Credits

-This Design-to-Code Enterprise Workshop was developed by [Paula Silva](https://github.com/paulasilvatech), focusing on bridging the gap between design and development through AI-powered automation.
+This Design to Code Workshop was developed by [Paula Silva](https://github.com/paulasilvatech), Developer Productivity [Global Black Belt at Microsoft Americas](https://www.linkedin.com/in/paulanunes/).focusing on bridging the gap between design and development through AI-powered automation.
 The workshop provides a comprehensive approach to implementing modern design-to-code workflows for enterprise software applications.